IBMStreams/streamsx.sttgateway/_docs/230-user_watson_stt_usage_patterns.md

 **getTupleCnt()** is used to get the number of speech tuples received so far on the given voice channel.

 **getTotalSpeechDataBytesReceived ()** is used to get the total number of speech data bytes received so far on the given voice channel.

+**getCallStartDateTime ()** is used to get the call start date time i.e. in system clock time.

 ## Custom metrics available in the IBMVoiceGatewaySource operator
 This operator provides the following custom metrics that can be queried via the IBM Streams REST/JMX APIs or viewed via the commonly used utilities such as streamtool and Streams Web Console.
 These Gauge kind metrics will be updated live during the reception of the speech data only when the vgwLiveMetricsUpdateNeeded operator parameter is set to true.